thefalked/Drink-Count/README.md

 ## To do

 #### Add
+- [x] add a new function to be able to name a personalized drink
+- [x] add function to redirect if is not https
 - [ ] add tooltips to be more user friendly
-- [x] add a new function to be able to name a personalized drink
 - [ ] add logo
 - [ ] add footer